facelessuser/PyMdown/Usage.md

 # Using PyMdown
 PyMdown was written to aid in batch processing Mardown files with Python Markdown and Pygments (but a Javascript highlighter can just as easily be used).
 It also adds a number of optional extensions.

 PyMdown can use an optional template with CSS and Javascript for styling the Markdown outputs.
 Templates, CSS, Javascript, and extensions are all setup in a configuration file.
-If for certain batches different settings are needed, PyMdown can accept paths to specific settings file via the CLI.
-If file specific settings are needed, PyMdown supports files with a JSON or YAML frontmatter settings can be configured there along with general meta data.
+If for certain batches certain settings need to be tweaked, PyMdown can accept paths to specific settings file via the CLI.
+The settings files can be in either JSON or YAML.
+PyMdown also supports input sources with a JSON or YAML frontmatter were settings can be configured along with general meta data.

 ## Command Line Interface